Gobots Toys Become Saturday Morning Cartoons

 Leader-1 is a Legend

 Back in the 80s, the question all the kids asked every Saturday morning, while they played with their Gobots toys watching the Gobots cartoons, was "Can Leader-1 and the Guardians save the true last Engineer?"

-It reminds me of the good old days when you could watch mediocre cartoons in your pajamas on Saturdays, and it was still a cool thing to do while the parents slept on those carefree mornings.
+It reminds me of the good old days on Saturday mornings when you could watch mediocre cartoons in your pajamas, and it was still a cool thing to do while the parents slept.
 Just think, kids, watching the Gobots never thought about how Leader-1 is a legend.
 But, he is because this mini-series launched him as a legend.
 He is far better than any Transformer.

 The story of the Gobots portrayed in series "Challenge of the GoBots" and follow-up film "GoBots: Battle of the Rock Lords" mentions the alternative universe.

 For those who are not familiar with Gobots, they are not robots.
 They are aliens that need your support more than anything right now.
 Tonka brought them into existence in the 1980s, but now, they are non-existent.
 They are a collector's item and sell for a pretty penny on eBay.